Constructive solution of Zariski's Moduli Problem for Plane Branches: Generation of the semimodule

 \section{Generation of the semimodule $\Lambda_{\Gamma}$}

-Let $\Gamma$ be a singular branch of plane curve.
-In this section, we discuss several types of generator sets for the semimodule $\Lambda_{\Gamma}$ and how they naturally induce generator sets of $1$-forms with meaningful geometrical properties.
-In particular, we prove Theorem \ref{teo:lambda_on_s_b}.
+In this section, given the singular branch $\Gamma$, we discuss several types of generator sets for its semimodule $\Lambda_{\Gamma}$ and how they naturally induce generator sets of $1$-forms with meaningful geometrical properties.
+In particular, we prove Theorems \ref{teo:lambda_on_s_b} and \ref{teo:gen_sg_in_sbasis} (pages \pageref{teo:lambda_on_s_b} and \pageref{teo:gen_sg_in_sbasis}).
+As will become apparent, all the results follow from the properties of good and terminal families.